Programs, plans, courses

 A: If you have enrolled in a Mathematics or Statistics course and it is clashing with a course in another School, contact that School.
-If you have enrolled in a course in another School and want to enrol in a Mathematics or Statistics course that clashes with it, fill in the clash form on our Current Students page and submit to the appropriate person.
+If you have enrolled in a course in another School and want to enrol in a Mathematics or Statistics course that clashes with it, fill in the web clash form using this link to submit your application..

 Q: What do I do if I have a more complicated enrollment problem?

-A: It is best to see us in person, but it may able to be dealt with via phone or email.
+A: It is best to see us in person, but it may able to be dealt with via email email@example.com.
 You can come to the Student Services Office, Room RC-3072/3088.

 Q: How do I find out what my timetable will be?

 A: The timetable will be provided to you through myUNSW as you enrol, or using a "class search" within myUNSW.
 The School of Mathematics and Statistics displays only some of its course timetables on the web.